 Davis is a good writer and researcher.
 I feel better after reading her words rather than worse.
-However, due to the controversy over her writing I include here the link to the Salon.com article as well as the link to the website for the False Memory Syndrome Foundation.
-Families have had relationships destroyed due to the belief that abuse occurred that never occurred.
+However, due to the controversy over her writing I include here the link to the Salon "Truth & Reconciliation” article as well as the link to the website for the False Memory Syndrome Foundation.

 I've only read the book jacket and taken a quick look inside.
 It is written from a different perspective than one I usually venture into: a religious perspective.
 Since many people do find support through religion, I include it here.
 I may even read it one of these days!

-Similar in spirit to the book by Susan Jordan.
+Similar in spirit to the book by Meg Ryan’s mother, Susan Jordan.
 I recommend this book for the same reasons as Jordan's book.
 There are no answers but you may find some similarities to your own estrangement.

 A provocative and interesting book that might help you let go of some of your sense of over-responsibility if you are the sort, like me, who has blamed yourself for everything that ever happened with your kids or has blamed other parents for everything that happened with their kids.
 There are other factors at work.
 None of us are all powerful.
 Recognizing the power of other factors helps to put things into a healthier perspective.